 The SFPA organizes twice-yearly, 14-week, BCA-accredited Tuesday evening league seasons.
 SFPA league play is unhandicapped and anyone can join.

-SFPA teams are comprised of 4 to 8 players and are based at bars and pool halls around San Francisco.
+SFPA teams are typically comprised of 6-7 players, with a minimum of 4 and a maximum of 8.
 Roughly half of each team’s matches are played at their home venue and half at other venues.
 Team captains are responsible for forming teams and acting as a liaison between the league and the sponsor venue.

-In the regular season, teams are randomly placed into divisions.
-The first half of the season is comprised of divisional play, while the second half of the season features interdivisional matches between teams of equal or similar rank in different divisions.
+In the regular season, teams are semi-randomly assigned to divisions based on past performance.
+The first half of the season is comprised of round-robin play among the teams in each division, while the second half of the season features interdivisional matches between teams of equal or similar rank in different divisions.
 Regular season matches start at 7:30 pm on Tuesday nights and include 16 individual games.